The Definitive Guide to Client Portals for MSPs

 Clients who access a portal set up by a company must be able to trust the information, data and documents they provide will be secure.

-Here are some of features that are indicative of a sufficiently secure client portal:
+Here are some client portal features that are indicative of a sufficiently secure platform:

 - Two-step verification: Even strong passwords can be cracked by skilled hackers.
 Two-step verification adds another layer of protection to keep portal contents secure.
 Examples could include verification codes sent via text, email or automated phone call.